 But sales of cask conditioned ales were only around 15% of the beer market in the 1980s, similar to when the Campaign for Real Ale (CAMRA) started in 1971.

 The big brewers switched their marketing efforts from keg bitter to lager.
 They spent huge fortunes promoting it.

 Lager was an upmarket drink in the 1960s and it only had a tiny share of the market.
 That changed in the 1970s.
 By 1979, 29% of beer sales were lager.
 In the 1980s this trend continued and by 1989 over half of all beer consumption was lager.

 Lager was still an expensive drink compared to bitter.
 But its premium was getting smaller.
 In the early 1970s a pint of lager was around 35% more expensive than a pint of best bitter.
 In the 1970s the expensive price tag helped sell lager to affluent customers.
 But this price premium would not sustain a mass market.
 By 1982 lager cost around 15% more than bitter.

 The price diffential remained for most of the decade.
 In 1988 a pint of bitter at the Red Lion in Soho was 112p and a pint of lager 132p.
 Prices varied more across the country than they did between lager and bitter.
-At the Fighting Cock in Bradford, a pint of ordinary bitter was 83p and a pint of lager 97p.
+In a pub in Bradford, a pint of ordinary bitter was 83p and a pint of lager 97p.